luismgsantos/luismgsantos.github.io/readme.md

 - **Employment Type:** Full-time
 - **Location:** Lisboa e Região, Portugal
 - **Duration:** Jul 2018 - Nov 2018 · 5 mos
+- **Description:**
+  - Managed Incident Support for the [RNCCI application](https://www2.gov.pt/en-GB/guias/cuidador-informal/rede-nacional-de-cuidados-continuados-integrados-rncci).
+  - Developed multiple improvements in the app to help Public Health Care professionals.
-- **Description:** Support for the RNCCI application.
-Automated repetitive tasks using Javascript directly injected in the browser's console.
+  - Automated repetitive tasks using Javascript contribuiting to an increase in 50% in the solved issues for each SRE.
 - **Skills:**
   - Cascading Style Sheets (CSS)
   - PHP